 - Lead with the right attitude this week.
 Lead with your glass half full.
 Your staff doesn’t need to hear you blame others for the challenges everyone faces.
 Take responsibility for your attitude.
 Maxwell reminds; “Life is full of surprises, and the adjustment of our attitudes is a lifelong project.
 The pessimist complains about the wind.
 The optimist expects it to change.
 The leader adjusts the sails.”

-Lead this week by focusing on the little things, strengths and attitude.
-All doable and in your control.
-Have a great week and keep finding the good stuff.
+Lead this week by taking action and keep finding the good stuff.